Kunst (album)

-Kunst (German for "art") is the eighteenth album by industrial band KMFDM.
+Kunst (German for "art") is the 17th album by industrial band KMFDM.
 It was released on 26 February 2013 on Metropolis Records.

 Background

 Kunst features contributions from guest musician William Wilson and Swedish band Morlocks.
 The album cover was designed by longtime KMFDM cover artist Aidan "Brute!"
 Hughes.
 He said the album cover, a "chainsaw-wielding amazon", which Facebook removed from KMFDM's page, was created to support Russian punk rock group Pussy Riot and Ukrainian protest group FEMEN.
 The song "Pussy Riot" was also written in support of the former.

 Release

 Kunst was released on 26 February 2013 on Metropolis Records.
 The title track was made available on SoundCloud on 21 November 2012.